Easy Cajun Shrimp and Sausage Gumbo

 Substitutions

-- Chicken andouille sausage instead of pork andouille sausage
+- Using Chicken andouille sausage instead of pork

-- preparing a tradition roux instead of a dry roux
+- preparing a traditional roux instead of a dry roux

 - If you don’t eat seafood, you can omit the shrimp and replace it with chicken.